 You’re able to delete the code in the top box and input the code from the example yourself.
 Then you can hit “execute” and the window will run your code, showing you whether or not you input the code correctly.
 It’s convenient if you aren’t trying to save or compile all of your completed examples.

 This website has tutorials for getting started with C and C++.
 If you’re brand new to C++, the author of the site recommends you buy his ebook, titled “Jumping into C++,” as he claims it’s a more complete tutorial guide than the free tutorial he provides online.

 You might want to give the free tutorial a stab before you go dropping money on an ebook.
 Or go back and check out the LearnCPP tutorial at the beginning of this guide before tapping into the tutorial at Cprogramming.

 Aside from covering different C++ topics, the site also has a “practice” section.
 You can solve practice problems and take quizzes to test your C++ programming knowledge.

 The site’s author also built a “resources” section.
-This has links to source code page, source code snippets page, C++ tips page, and even a “finding a job” page.
+This has links to the source code page, source code snippets page, C++ tips page, and even a “finding a job” page.